alxroyer/scenario/doc/src/devel.coding-rules.py.rst

 every package should contain a dedicated '__init__.py' file in order to explicitize the way the package is defined:

-1. If it exports nothing by default, but just holds public modules or subpackages (without a leading underscore) to load explicitely, this shall be mentioned in the docstring of the package, in the '__init__.py' file.
+1. If it exports nothing by default, but just holds public modules or subpackages (without a leading underscore) to load explicitly, this shall be mentioned in the docstring of the package, in the '__init__.py' file.

 2. Otherwise, the '__init__.py' file declares the symbols it officially exports: